 At this time we do not have translators or language services available.
 We can make arrangements for bilingual tour guides on a case-by-case basis.

-No. The existing docks along Lake Worth Lagoon cannot accommodate private watercraft or other vessels.
-They are restricted to facility operations and law enforcement personnel on an as-needed basis.
+No. The Lake Worth Lagoon waterfront of Manatee Lagoon cannot accommodate private watercraft or other vessels, other than the possible use by facility operations and law enforcement personnel on an as-needed basis.
 There are nearby marinas that can accommodate a variety of watercraft.

-Please call the Florida Wildlife Conservation Commission’s Wildlife Alert Toll-Free Number at (888) 404-3922.
+Please call the Florida Fish and Wildlife Conservation Commission’s Wildlife Alert Toll-Free Number at (888) 404-3922.
 Please remember to never touch or attempt to feed a manatee.